To the Mom Who is Struggling with Sending Their First Kid to School

-For almost the last four years, it has been me and her.
-Our second baby was born about eleven months ago, so we had quite a bit of time where it was just us.
-She has become my best friend, someone that is always there with me and I truly enjoy her company.
+For almost the last four years, it’s been me and her.
+Our second baby was born about eleven months ago, so we had a lot of time where it was just us.
+She has become my best friend, someone that’s always there with me and I truly just enjoy her company.

+I love being her mom so much.
 She fills my day with so much joy.
-Not to mention, she is a huge help with her baby sister.
+Not to mention, she’s a huge help with her baby sister.
 I’m convinced that even the baby is happier when her sister is home.
-On the flip side, I will get some quality alone time with the baby while my oldest goes to school.
-I know that this is a good thing for everyone but it’s still hard to let go.

 2.)
 We Live in a Different World

-I think this is part of what terrifies me.
+I think this part scares me the most.
 Our kids today have to grow up with a different reality and I get that.
-However, it doesn’t seem to make things much easier in these weeks leading up to her first day.
+However, it doesn’t seem to make things any easier in these weeks leading up to her first day.

 3.)
 Lack of Control

-Another factor that is making this so hard for me is the lack of control I will have.
-Unfortunately, I don’t do well when I can’t control things.
-It’s not my most attractive characteristic, but it is what it is.
-Not having control over a big event like this causes me severe anxiety.
-The fact that I won’t know where she is or what is happening with her while she is gone is a huge adjustment to make, especially when I have stayed at home with her for so long.
+Another factor that’s making this so hard for me is the lack of control I’ll have.
+The fact that I won’t know where she is or what’s happening with her while she’s gone, is a huge adjustment to make, especially when I’ve stayed at home with her for so long.

 4.)
 I Will Worry… And Worry

-This goes without saying really.
-I worry about everything in life.
-Like I said, I’m highly sensitive and worry about my girls a lot.
-Now, with school, there is a whole new list of things filling my head with concern.
+This goes without saying.
+I worry about everything.
+Like I mentioned earlier, my anxiety already causes me to worry about my girls constantly.
+Now, with school, it feels like there’s a whole new list of things filling my head with concern.

-Now, the rational side of my brain (yes, I do have a rational side, although I think it is smaller than most people’s) knows that EVERYTHING WILL BE OK.
+I try to remind myself that most likely, EVERYTHING WILL BE OK.
 I know this.
 However, I think that only time will make this process easier for me.

 5.)
 Some Things Have to Come to an End

-I think with her starting school, it’s just the realization that this is one of her first steps to needing me less and it’s a hard thing to go through as a parent.
+I think with her starting school, it’s just the realization that this is one of the first steps to her needing me less, and that’s a hard thing to accept.

 Being a mom is crazy.
 There are days I would kill for a break and would give anything for her to go somewhere (like school or Grandma’s) but really, at the end of the day, I LOVE having her at home.
-She is the most thoughtful, kind, sweet kid I know.
-She has taught me so much about patience and letting go of what I can’t control.
+She is the most kind and thoughtful kid I know.
+She’s taught me so much about patience and letting go of what I can’t control.

 I recently read a good post on the Reader’s Digest blog called 8 Ways You Can Ease Your Anxiety When You Send Your Kid to Kindergarten.
-It has some awesome advice for mom’s like me.
+It has some awesome advice for mom’s going through these similar emotions.

-Are there any other mom’s that had a really hard time letting your child go to school for the first time?
+Did you have a hard time letting your child go to school for the first time?
 What helped you get through it?